-In the case of a married couple, the spouse in the nursing home, known as the institutionalized spouse, is subject to the single person rules outlined above.
-The spouse living at home, however, known as the community spouse, is not subject to any income restrictions.
+In the case of a married couple, the spouse in the nursing home is subject to the rules outlined previously.
+On the other hand, the spouse living at home, known as the community spouse, is not subject to any income restrictions, meaning they can receive unlimited income and still qualify the institutionalized spouse for benefits.
 If the couple receives joint income, one-half will be attributed to the institutionalized spouse.